 Mexican Gray Wolf and Red Wolf

-Due to the long time, critically endangered status of both of these wolves, they are federally protected and prohibited from private ownership- including any form of hybridization/wolfdog crosses, selling or otherwise any form of breeding or ownership under the Endangered Species Act.
-In simple terms- it is highly ILLEGAL to possess, let alone breed and sell ANY Mexican Gray, Red Wolf or CROSS/HYBRID/WOLFDOG of these animals.
-Is it possible that prior to their critically endangered status there were few licensed breeders/private owners?
+Both of these species of wolves have been considered critically endangered for a long time.
+They are federally protected and prohibited from private ownership—including any form of hybridization/wolfdogs, selling or breeding—under the Endangered Species Act.
+In simple terms, it is highly ILLEGAL to possess, let alone breed and sell any Mexican gray, red wolf or cross/hybrid/wolfdog of these animals.
+Is it possible that prior to their critically endangered status, there were a few licensed breeders/private owners?
 Yes, but considering how unlikely and how long ago that would be, any trace of that lineage would be minuscule.
-Any breeder or owner claiming to have Mexican Wolf or Red Wolf in their lineage, especially if they are claiming a pure parent or a significant % are lying and/or breaking quite a few federal laws.
+Any breeder or owner claiming to have Mexican wolf or red wolf in their lineage, especially if they are claiming a pure parent or a significant percentage, are lying and/or breaking quite a few federal laws.

-Both the Mexican Gray Wolf and the Red Wolf have very distinct looks.
-Mexican Grays usually being smaller than most N. American sub-species running about 70lbs and 28-30 inches at the shoulder, having a darker grizzled coloration with a lot of banded browns and blacks as well as notably larger and more rounded ears.
-The Red Wolf is overall very similar looking to a coyote.
-They are slightly larger, running closer to 50-60lbs and about 26-27 inches at the shoulder.
-Their coat is well blended, consisting of different shades of brown, gray and black with a distinct red tint.
+Both the Mexican gray wolf and the red wolf have very distinct looks.
+Mexican grays are usually smaller than most North American subspecies, running about 70lbs and 28–30 inches at the shoulder.
+They have a darker grizzled coloration with a lot of banded browns and blacks as well as notably larger and more rounded ears.
+The red wolf looks very similar to a coyote overall, but they are slightly larger than a coyote, running closer to 50–60lbs and about 26–27 inches at the shoulder.
+Their coat is well-blended, consisting of different shades of brown, gray and black with a distinct red tint.

 - What is Phenotyping?